rvflorian/byte-serving-php/README.md

 I thank to Mathieu Roche and Gaetano Giunta for detecting some bugs in previous versions of the script.

+## History

-The code was first released online on July 23, 2004 and was last updated May 25, 2005, prior to being migrated to GitHub.
+This byte serving code was first released online on July 23, 2004 and was last updated May 25, 2005, prior to being migrated to GitHub.